 About Our Founder

 The Sensory Coach was founded by Sarah Norris (she/her/hers) in 2019.
 Sarah is a licensed and certified occupational therapist (OT) in the United States.
 She began working as an OT in 2006 and has worked in a wide variety of settings (hospital, clinic, early intervention, school, summer camp, home-based and community-based).
-She has completed advanced training in sensory processing and integration through the STAR Institute for SPD and Temple University, extensive training in DIR/Floortime therapy through ICDL and Profectum, and is a certified MindBody Therapy practitioner.
-Sarah is driven by a fascination with the interplay of neurology, psychology, and sensory integration theory and their collective impact on daily functioning.
+She has completed advanced training in sensory processing and integration through the STAR Institute for SPD and Temple University, extensive training in DIR/Floortime therapy through ICDL and Profectum, and has completed training in a variety of MindBody therapy approaches.
+Sarah is fascinated by neurology, psychology, and sensory integration theory and their collective impact on daily functioning.

-Sarah founded The Sensory Coach out of her passion for helping people discover their sensory differences and gain understanding of how their and their loved ones’ brains are wired.
+Sarah founded The Sensory Coach out of her passion for helping people discover their sensory differences.
 As one of her clients once said about her own family, “None of us are broken.
 We’re just different.”
+Sarah loves guiding her clients to gain understanding and appreciation of how their and their loved ones’ brains are wired.